Vancouver Cycling Routes

 Triple Crown - Seymour / Grouse / Cypress - Epic Climbing Ride - 160km +3226m

 If you're looking for an epic hill climbing challenge, this ride is for you!
 The Triple Crown is one of the most challenging Vancouver Cycling Routes with three seperate mountains to climb.
 There are several variation of this route, it's possible to do it with less distance and total elevation by returning to Capilano Rd to climb to the base of Grouse Mountain via the lower roads.
+It also takes you from end to end with a view from Deep Cove overlooking Indian Arm on the East side as well as a view from Whytecliff Park overlooking Howe Sounds and Bowen Island on the West side.
 You can also reduce the distance and overall elevation gain by riding directly up to Cypress Mountain by taking 13th, Mathers, 15th, and Highway 99 (please see the listed Cypress Mountain route for full details).
-The variation shown here will get you over 3000m of climbing (that's approximately 10,000 feet!) over a distance of 144.5km (90 miles).
+The variation shown here will get you over 3200m of climbing (that's over 10,500 feet!) over a distance of ~160km (~100 miles).
 Be warned, the views are breathtaking!

 Alice Lake / Sea to Sky Highway - 164km +2524m